cerebral-legacy/cerebral-website/app/markdown/get-started.md

 ### Boilerplate
 The basic boilerplate is located [here](https://github.com/cerebral/cerebral-boilerplate).
 It has React, Cerebral and CSS-Modules ready for you.
 Using a best practice file structure for scaling up your app.

+You can also use a **universal** boilerplate if you prefer that, located right [here](https://github.com/cerebral/cerebral-boilerplate-universal).

 ### From scratch
 `$ npm install cerebral cerebral-model-baobab cerebral-view-react`